Key Takeaways

 Key Research

-Japanese studies show improved sleep quality scores and less daytime fatigue.
-Limited Western replication.
+A few Japanese studies found improved sleep quality scores and less next-day fatigue.
+The problem: not much replication in Western labs yet.
+Promising but incomplete.

 Dosage Notes